Experimental Benchmarking of Energy-saving Sub-Optimal Sliding Mode Control

 The measured output signal is subject to the noise.
 This is due to a contactless sensing of the relative displacement by means of the inductive sensor, while its nominal repeatability is $\pm 12$ micrometer.
 When the control signal is off, i.e. $u(t) = 0$, the background noise of the output is still visible.
 The distribution of an exemplary measured output $x(t)$ at zero input is shown in Fig. \ref{fig:noisysignal} (a).
 While zero mean-value can be assumed, a nearly normal distribution can be recognized, and the evaluated standard deviation is $4.58 \times 10^{-5}$ m.

 To get an idea about additional process noise, i.e. disturbances, one can inspect a fragment of the measured output $x(t)$ at the applied constant input $u(t)=\mathrm{const}$, see Fig. \ref{fig:noisysignal} (b).
 One can recognize a harmonic pattern in the output relative displacement, caused by a electro-magnetic cogging of the stator-armature structure.
 Worth noting is that the disturbance $d(t)$ includes also the mechanical friction effects, see e.g. \cite{ruderman2023analysis}, and the position-dependent variations of the gaining factor $K$, see e.g. \cite{voss2022}.
 The velocity state $\dot{x}(t)$, required for computing the sliding variable $\sigma(t)$, is obtained by the discrete-time derivative of the measured output.
 Subsequently, the second-order LPF is applied for obtaining a smoothed velocity $w(t)$.
-The LPF dynamics is given by
+The LPF dynamic behavior is given by